DIY Dining Table – West Elm Emmerson

-After bringing it home, I then had to bite the bullet and trim the edges of the table to be nice and even…the table being 3.5″ thick, didn’t really leave me a simple saw option that could cut through it in one swipe, so I chose to use my circular saw and flip the table over and cross my fingers that the two swipes matched up!!
-I had opposition from everyone telling me it wasn’t going to work…but somehow it worked perfectly!
+After bringing it home, I then had to bite the bullet and trim the edges of the tabletop to be nice and even…the tabletop being 3.5″ thick, didn’t really leave me a simple saw option that could cut through it in one swipe, so I chose to use my circular saw and flip the table over and cross my fingers that the two swipes matched up!!
+I had opposition from everyone telling me it wasn’t going to work, but somehow it worked perfectly!

 Lucky me…there was not really any splintering!!
 Then I just repeated this same step after flipping the table over!

-And then I wanted to PARTY after both ends turned out great!!
+And then I wanted to PARTY after both ends of the DIY dining table turned out great!!
 Oh and after I took the picture above, I did place painter’s tape along the edge!
 Phew!
-That was a task that was haunting me for a while, and afterward of course, I was like, “Why, did I wait so long to do that?”
+That was a task that was haunting me for a while, and afterward, of course, I was like, “Why, did I wait so long to do that?”

 Now, I just needed to figure out a way to secure the base to the table…I decided after sitting on one side of the table without having anything secured and it didn’t budge, that I was okay with it only having minimal attachment!

 At this point, all that was left to do was stain the rest of the table base!!
-If you are interested in the way I distressed the table, and the staining process, I will be posting it tomorrow and you will be able to see it HERE!
+If you are interested in the way I distressed the table, and the staining process here is the Faux Pallet Wood tutorial!

-If you like the Emmerson collection at West Elm and are interested in the buffet that matches the table you can see the plans for it at Ana-white.com!
+If you love this Emmerson DIY dining table, you probably love the rest of the Emmerson collection at West Elm and are interested in the buffet that matches the table you can see the plans for it at Ana-white.com!

-Thank you so much for checking out my post!!!
-I’m off to build and shop for more items for this room!!
-If you have any questions or comments feel free to ask away below!!!
-I hope you all have a HAPPY NEW YEAR!!
-Cheers to a wonderful 2016!!
+Thank you so much for checking out my post!
+I’m off to build and shop for more items for this room!
+If you have any questions or comments feel free to ask away below!
+I hope you all have a HAPPY NEW YEAR!
 Thank you all for following along on my DIY journey!!